amry666/saba-framework/README.md

 - 2024-09-23 14:49:50 | Treeview auto expand on fetch, fixed dashboard page issues
 - 2024-09-21 20:59:30 | chat refresh when incoming new and when app active
 - 2024-09-20 22:25:00 | fixed some widgets issues
-- 2024-09-20 14:02:15 | read attribute from domain in login page. appHeaderLinks (array) = embed links to append in app html header like google font,  layoutType = for layout position logo,  appLogoTextStyle (obj) = for style in app logo Text

 =====================================